leolani/cltl-chatbots/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+1. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+1. Run `make test && make style && make quality` in the root repo directory, to ensure code quality.
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+1. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+1. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+1. Open a Pull Request

 ## References